 Plastic pollution in the ocean has notably led to disastrous consequences on the balance of marine ecosystems.
 Every year, 10 million tons of plastic are dumped in our oceans; that represents the equivalent of more than one truckload every minute.
 If current production and waste management trends continue, roughly 12 billion tons of plastic waste will end up in landfills and in naturals environments by 2050.

 Research suggests that the total economic effect of plastic pollution to the world’s marine ecosystem caused by plastic amounts to at least $13 billion every year.
 Another study highlights that because only 14% of plastic packaging is recycled, the sum of USD 80-120 billion gets lost in the economy every year.

 The plastics economy is unequivocally broken.
 While the demand for plastic consumption is expected to double in the next two decades, solutions are urgently needed.

-Millions of animals are killed by plastics every year.
+The effects of plastic pollution on life on Earth are tragic: Millions of animals are killed by plastics every year.
 Over 800 species including endangered ones have been impacted by plastic pollution; 40% of marine mammals and 44% of seabird species are affected by marine debris ingestion.
 An estimate of 1 million sea birds dies as a result of plastic ingestion every year.

 Distressingly, most of the deaths to animals are caused by entanglement or starvation.
 Seals, whales, turtles, and other animals are strangled by abandoned fishing gear or discarded six-pack rings.